 Though the Dalton brothers are best known for making their livings robbing trains and banks in Kansas and Oklahoma, this was not always the case, as one of them — Frank Dalton lived and died a heroic death as a lawman.
-During Frank’s tenure as a U.S. Deputy Marshal, he would often work with his brothers, aggressively pursuing outlaws in Kansas and in Indian Territory.
-Unfortunately, for Frank’s younger brothers that would later change, as they became notorious outlaws, best known for their numerous robberies and being killed in the Coffeyville, Kansas raid.
+During Frank’s tenure as a U.S. Deputy Marshal, he would often work with his brothers, aggressively pursuing outlaws in Kansas and in Indian Territory (Oklahoma).
+Unfortunately, Frank’s younger brothers would later become notorious outlaws, best known for their numerous robberies and being killed in the Coffeyville, Kansas raid.

-Most of their fifteen children were born in Missouri before the family migrated to Indian Territory (now Oklahoma) in 1882.
+Most of their 15 children were born in Missouri before the family migrated to Indian Territory in 1882.